 Equipment, PPE, compost and promotional material for a practical horticulture project have been funded through the Community Health Revenue Fund (2016-17).
 In 2018 the CDCF in conjunction with the NHS Health improvement Fund allowed us to provide volunteer & staffing costs and some equipment to improve the health awareness of our service users.
 They also allowed our staff, volunteers and service users access to first aid, food hygiene, safeguarding and mental health awareness training. |

 LionMouth's 'Fair Game' project has been funded by Sported, the UK’s leading Sport for Development charity empowering community groups to improve the lives of disadvantaged young people through sport.’
-This grant will fund equipment and training to provide regular indoor games activities for our service users and other community events (2016-17)
+This grant funded equipment and training to provide regular indoor games activities for our service users and other community events (2016-17).

 |